autekroy/The-Other-Fish-in-the-Sea/README.md

 ----------------------------------------------------
 ### Game Indroduction:

+#### Background Story:
 You want to find your love of your life!
 But you have been dropped on a wrong island.
 So you have to swim to cross different to find your love!
 Eat the food on the island, avoid underwater monsters and collect swords to kill monsters!

+#### Game Play:
+Read the instruction and story before playing the game!
+If you are standing on the beach.
+Use mouse to pick food and use key to move forward.
+If you are underwater.
+Use key to move and swim to avoid monsters.
+PAY ATTENTION TO which are not monsters, they may help you!

 ----------------------------------------------------
 ### How to play: